-ENR is leading the development of a Boreal Caribou Range Planning Framework that outlines the GNWT’s proposed approach to developing five regional boreal caribou range plans.
-The draft Framework calls for a balanced approach to maintaining a healthy and self-sustaining boreal caribou population while ensuring sustainable economic growth opportunities for residents of the Northwest Territories.
+A Framework for Boreal Caribou Range Planning outlines the NWT's approach to developing five regional boreal caribou range plans.
+The Framework calls for a balanced approach to maintaining a healthy and self-sustaining boreal caribou population while ensuring sustainable economic growth opportunities for residents of the NWT.

 The recovery strategy was developed collaboratively and accepted by the boreal caribou co-management authorities with input from Indigenous organizations and the public.
 It sets out goals, objectives and recommended approaches to ensure a healthy and sustainable boreal caribou population across their NWT range that offers harvesting opportunities for present and future generations.